appbaseio/Docs/content/docs/reactivesearch/v3/result/reactivelist.md

         Custom data set in the query rule when appbase.io is used as backend.
 [Read More](/docs/search/rules/#custom-data)
     -   **`rawData`** `object`
         An object of raw response as-is from elasticsearch query.
+    -   **`settings`** `object`
+        The settings object returned in ReactiveSearch API response which would contain the `queryId` property to record clicks and conversions analytics.
     -   **`resultStats`**: `object`
         An object with the following properties which can be helpful to render custom stats:
         -   **`numberOfResults`**: `number`